 So how do I choose a hypnotherapist for IBS?

 You can find a NCH-registered hypnotherapist in the Hypnotherapy Directory.
 Look for a practitioner who cites IBS as one of their treatments.
-You can also ask your local professional hypnotherapist whether they treat IBS.
+You can also ask your local professional hypnotherapist whether they offer hypnotherapy for Irritable Bowel Syndrome.
 Once you have found hypnotherapists in your area, ensure they have the Hypnotherapy Practitioner Diploma and are a member of NCH.
 For vulnerable people or children, check that they have the appropriate Enhanced Disclosure and Barring Service certificate for the age group, which means they have been checked for a criminal record and whether they are barred from working with children or adults.

 How many sessions will I need?